Pixie Lott (album)

 Pixie Lott is the third studio album by English singer Pixie Lott.
 It was released on 1 August 2014 by Virgin EMI Records.
 Lott began recording the album in mid-2012, citing Motown as an influence on the album.
 "Nasty" was released as the album's lead single on 7 March 2014.
 The second single, "Lay Me Down", was released on 25 July 2014.

 Background

-In June 2012, Lott revealed plans to record a Motown-influenced album.
-"I'm going to be heading to New York to work with the guys who did the original Motown records in the sixties to make a new album soon", Lott told the Daily Star.
 The album was primarily recorded in London and New York City, as well as in Miami.

-The album was finished by June 2013, when Lott stated that she hoped to release the first single in October, and the album would follow in 2014.
 During a Google+ Hangout on 2 December 2013, Lott announced that her third album would be titled Pixie Lott, along with the accompanying artwork.
 She explained to Billboard that the album would be self-titled because this one "represents me the most out of all of my albums", adding, "My last album had some dance tracks and some soul tracks, but this one is more centered."

 Promotion and singles

 In November 2013, Lott unveiled a preview of the music video for the single "Nasty".
 In early December, it was confirmed that "Nasty", which was originally recorded by Christina Aguilera as a duet with CeeLo Green for the 2010 film Burlesque, would serve as the album's lead single.
 Released on 7 March 2014, the single reached number nine on the UK Singles Chart and number 43 on the Irish Singles Chart.

 A music video for the song "Heart Cry" was filmed in Paris and premiered on 17 December 2013.
 On 21 July 2014, the track was released as a free download through Amazon.co.uk for a limited time.

 "Lay Me Down" was released on 25 July 2014 as the second single from the album.
 The song peaked at number 114 on the UK Singles Chart.

 "Break Up Song" was set to be released as the album's third single, but it was ultimately cancelled.
 The music video was directed by Nick Bartlett and premiered on 19 September 2014.
 The video was filmed at The Waldorf Hilton Hotel London and co-stars Lott's boyfriend, model Oliver Cheshire.